 Cancer clinical trials are cancer research studies that involve people.
 The main purpose of a clinical trial is to find a better way to prevent, diagnose or treat a disease.
 Clinical trials are part of a long, careful research process.
 Most clinical trials evaluate new drugs or procedures, but some evaluate drugs or procedures that have already received approval by the U.S. Food and Drug Administration.

-For information about clinical trials and some Internet-based resources for finding clinical trials, go to Clinical Trials: Interpreting the Data and The Importance of Clinical Trials.
+For information about clinical trials and some Internet-based resources for finding clinical trials, go to Clinical Trials and The Importance of Clinical Trials.

 Should I get a second or third opinion?
 If so, where should I go?

 Once you are diagnosed with cancer, one of the best things you can do for yourself is to seek a second or even third opinion from a qualified cancer specialist.
 The second doctor will either confirm the diagnosis and the recommended treatment plan or give you a different opinion about the diagnosis and treatment plan.

 You can find information and resources about obtaining a second or third opinion in the section, Seeking A Second Opinion.